This article is designed to give you a simple workflow for mixing tracks in Logic Pro X.

-Overly literal audio engineers will tell you how it isn’t needed in digital, which is true until you use an compressor or any analogue-modelling plugin!
+Overly literal audio engineers will tell you how it isn’t needed in digital, which is true until you use a compressor or any analogue-modelling plugin!

 But the benefits go beyond those of a technical nature, it’s also a matter of workflow.

-Here is an article I wrote before about Gain Staging in Logic Pro X
+Here is an article I wrote before about Gain Staging in Logic Pro X (FREE PDF Inside!)

 The very quality of the mix is predicated on how well balanced the elements are in the sound stage.
 One of my favourite pieces of advice is to watch the stage!

 Your goal is to make sure you position the elements in the stage for the benefit of the mix as a whole.
 NOT for the benefit of the individual track.

 Mixing IS balancing.

 Again, think carefully about your sound stage and pan your tracks in a way that best compliments the mix as a whole.

-Try bussing all instrument groups early on in the process to simplify your thinking and to enable you to work holistically when mixing, as opposed to diving into too much detail too early.
+Try bussing all instrument groups early on in the process to simplify your thinking and enable you to work holistically when mixing instead of diving into too much detail out the gate.

 The easiest way to do this in Logic Pro X is to use Summing Track Stacks.

-That moment when you start doing things for the sake of it, adding candy here and there without any real purpose.
-This is the moment where you need to stop.
+That moment when you start doing things for the sake of it, adding candy here and there without any real purpose, is the same moment you need to stop.